Frequently Asked Questions About Heartburn and Reflux

 Products like Pepcid-AC are called histamine-2 blockers or H2 blockers.
 These drugs reduce production of stomach acid.
 Pepcid AC and other H2 blockers such as Tagamet HB, Zantac 75, and Axid AR are available in prescription-strength or in lower doses in over-the-counter varieties.
 These products are for relief of heartburn, acid indigestion, sour stomach, and other conditions, such as stomach ulcers.

-PPIs generally cause few side effects, but they do interact with other common drugs such as warfarin (Coumadin) and diazepam (Valium), so it is important to review all medications with your doctor.
+PPIs generally cause few side effects, but they do interact with other common drugs such as warfarin (Coumadin), some heart medications and antibiotics, so it is important to review all medications with your doctor.

 Antacids work the quickest to relieve occasional heartburn.
 For patients who do not respond to antacids, H2 blockers and PPIs are alternatives.
 Remember, though, that frequent or severe episodes of reflux should always be discussed with your doctor.